cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Proof Type:

-: A verifiable process, that proves properties of a Verifiable Data Structures.
+: A verifiable process, that proves properties of a Verifiable Data Structure.

 Proof Value: